Great Flood of 1862: Economic impact

 In March 1862, the Wool Growers Association reported that 100,000 sheep and 500,000 lambs were killed by the floods.
 Even oyster beds in San Francisco Bay near Oakland were reported to be dying from the effects of the immense amounts of freshwater entering the bay.
-Full of sediment, it covered the oyster beds.
+Full of sediment, the silted water smothered the oyster beds.
 One-quarter of California's estimated 800,000 cattle were killed by the flood, accelerating the end of the cattle-based ranchero society.
 One-fourth to one-third of the state's property was destroyed, and one home in eight was carried away or ruined by the flood-waters.
 Mining equipment such as sluices, flumes, wheels and derricks were carried away across the state.

 An early estimate of property damage was $10 million.
 However, later it was estimated that approximately one-quarter of the taxable real estate in the state of California was destroyed in the flood.
 The state almost had to declare bankruptcy due to the costs of the damage and the loss of tax revenue.